Everything you need to know about 4K and UHD

 Q: What is the difference between 4K and Ultra HD?

-That means 4K is the wrong term for 3,840 x 2,160 displays and content, but it is used so often that the distinction has been all but lost.
+So basically, 4K is the wrong term for 3840 x 2160 displays and content, but it’s a mistake so common that there is no functional difference anymore.
 For most people, the two terms are interchangeable.